Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Introduction

-The problem of the concurrent constellation design and transfer optimization is highly complex and challenging.
-While it is well known that the constellation transfer problem can be formulated as an assignment problem \cite{deweck2008optimal}, formulating the constellation design problem faces a unique mathematical programming challenge due to (i) the potentially needed complex (time-varying) regional coverage and (ii) the reconfiguration problem with the cardinality constraint.
+The problem of concurrent constellation design and transfer optimization is highly complex and challenging.
+While it is well known that the constellation transfer problem can be formulated as an assignment problem \cite{deweck2008optimal}, formulating the constellation design problem faces a unique mathematical programming challenge due to (i) the potentially complex (spatiotemporally-varying) regional coverage and (ii) the reconfiguration problem with the cardinality constraint.
 First, the constellation design problem for complex regional coverage may need to incorporate design attributes such as heterogeneity among member satellites (e.g., different orbits and hardware specs) and asymmetry in satellite distributions.
-The classical constellation patterns such as the streets-of-coverage \cite{luders1961,luders1974}, Walker patterns \cite{walker1970,walker1977,walker1984}, and the tetrahedron elliptical constellation \cite{draim1987common} are limiting due to symmetry and sparsity in satellite distribution, especially with a small number of satellites.
-Ref.~\cite{lee2020satellite} has shown that, for complex regional coverage, relaxing symmetry and homogeneity assumptions of the classical methods enable the exploration of larger design space and hence lead to the discovery of more efficient constellation pattern sets.
-How to incorporate the asymmetric patterns into the constellation reconfiguration while considering the transfer cost is a challenging problem that needs to be addressed.
+The classical constellation patterns, such as the streets-of-coverage \cite{luders1961,luders1974}, Walker patterns \cite{walker1970,walker1977,walker1984}, and the tetrahedron elliptical constellation \cite{draim1987common}, are limiting due to symmetry and sparsity in satellite distribution, especially with a small number of satellites.
+Ref.~\cite{lee2020satellite} has shown that, for complex regional coverage, relaxing symmetry and homogeneity assumptions of the classical methods enables the exploration of larger design space and hence leads to the discovery of more efficient constellation pattern sets.
+However, incorporating asymmetric patterns into the constellation reconfiguration while considering the transfer cost remains a challenging problem, unaddressed in the literature.
 Second, in the context of satellite constellation reconfiguration, the design of a destination configuration may be restricted to a given number of satellites, which we refer to as the cardinality constraint.
-This is a logical assumption to make because, without the enforcement of the cardinality constraint, the optimal design of a destination configuration may require substantially more satellites than what is readily available for orbital maneuvers.
-Launching a set of new satellites to fulfill the deficit within a limited time window can be challenging both financially and operationally.
-Thus, considering the satellite reconfiguration problem with the cardinality constraint is also a challenge.
+This is a logical assumption to make because, without the enforcement of the cardinality constraint, the optimal design of a destination configuration may require substantially more satellites than are readily available for orbital maneuvers.
+Launching a set of new satellites to fulfill this deficit within a limited time window can be challenging from a financial and operational perspective.
+Therefore, addressing the reconfiguration problem while adhering to the cardinality constraint adds an extra layer of complexity.